micropython/micropython/docs/library/bluetooth.rst

     Otherwise, if *data* is ``None``, then the current local value (as set with :meth:`gatts_write <BLE.gatts_write>`) will be sent.

+    **Note:** The notification will be sent regardless of the subscription status of the client to this characteristic.

 .. method:: BLE.gatts_indicate(conn_handle, value_handle, /)

-    Sends an indication request to a connected client.
+    Sends an indication request containing the characteristic's current value to a connected client.

-    **Note:** This does not currently support sending a custom value, it will always send the current local value (as set with :meth:`gatts_write
-    <BLE.gatts_write>`).

     On acknowledgment (or failure, e.g. timeout), the ``_IRQ_GATTS_INDICATE_DONE`` event will be raised.

+    **Note:** The indication will be sent regardless of the subscription status of the client to this characteristic.

 .. method:: BLE.gatts_set_buffer(value_handle, len, append=False, /)